 Visitors are most welcome to Kildonan Church and we hope that you will sign the visitors book when you are here.
 For directions, please see below.
 The church is kept open from Easter to October and you can simply turn up and let yourself in.
-Over the winter months it is locked but we would be happy to open it for you; for access please get in touch with Derek on 07800 817225.
+Over the winter months it is locked but we would be happy to open it for you; for access please get in touch with Steven our Keeper on 07468 576418.

 Friends of Kildonan Church